February 6, 1899– Ramón Novarro:

 “Mr. Novarro’s death still affects me, both personally and in society.
 It pretty much crashed my world, and the dust has never settled.“

 They left Novarro’s home that night with just $20.
 Novarro died of asphyxiation.
 He choked on his own blood.
-He was just 68-years-old.
+He was just 68 years old.

 When Novarro’s contract with MGM Studios expired in 1935, the studio did not renew it.
 He continued appearing in films for the smaller Republic Pictures.
-In the 1940s, he had several small roles, including in John Huston’s We Were Strangers (1949) starring Jennifer Jones.
-Novarro kept busy working television into the late 1960s, appearing in NBC’s The High Chaparral in 1968, his final performance.
+In the 1940s, he had several small roles, including in the great John Huston’s We Were Strangers (1949) starring Jennifer Jones.
+Novarro kept busy working in television into the late 1960s, appearing in NBC’s The High Chaparral in 1968, his final performance.

 If you want to know more about him, and you really should, I recommend Beyond Paradise: The Life Of Ramón Novarro (2002) by Andre Soares.
 You can borrow my copy if you promise to return it.